Russell Sao Paulo pole a 'milestone' for Mercedes

 "It was a bit more difficult than expected somehow," Verstappen said.
 "But even on the soft we wouldn't have been fast enough, so we were clearly struggling on keeping the tyres alive.

-"This is something we need to try and fix for tomorrow even though there is not a lot you can do (to the car).
+"This is something we need to try and fix for tomorrow even though there is not a lot you can do [to the car].
 It can't get much worse than this."

-Verstappen said he felt that "at the moment, they (Mercedes) look unbeatable" in the race.
+Verstappen said he felt that "at the moment, they [Mercedes] look unbeatable" in the race.

 Red Bull's decision to use the medium tyre for the sprint gives them a potential advantage for the grand prix.